Neurodevelopmental Effects Associated with Air Pollution:

 There is the widely-held belief that the developing brain is vulnerable to effects of toxins prenatally but not significantly vulnerable postnatally.
-However, contradicting that notion, the early postnatal period of the brain’s development has been determined to be a time of continued vulnerability to effects of toxins, according to the NIH, the EPA, the U.S. ATSDR (Agency for Toxic Substances and Disease Registry), and at least five experts to whose writings Raz et al. respectfully refer (Grandjean, Landrigan, Rodier, Rice and Barone).40 Kalkbrenner et al. refer to the latter two twice, as well as to Rodier.
-In addition, at least 17 scientific studies have found that various toxins are associated with greater harm to the developing infant postnatally than prenatally.41 Several of those studies found associations of postnatal exposures specifically with autism and with deficits in autism-related development.
+However, contradicting that notion, the early postnatal period of the brain’s development has been determined to be a time of continued vulnerability to effects of toxins, according to the NIH, the EPA, the U.S. ATSDR (Agency for Toxic Substances and Disease Registry), and at least five established experts (Grandjean, Landrigan, Rodier, Rice and Barone).40 In addition, at least 17 scientific studies have found that various toxins are associated with greater harm to the developing infant postnatally than prenatally.41 Several of those studies found associations of postnatal exposures specifically with autism and with deficits in autism-related development.
 Some of the postnatal vulnerability is related to continuation of stages of the brain’s development that are well along before birth and which continue after birth; but other aspects of it are related to phases of the brain’s development that are recognized to take place very predominantly after birth, especially development of the cerebellum.
 (See Sections 1.b and 2.a above.)

 Part of the misunderstanding about postnatal vulnerability of the developing brain arises from that organ’s especially great vulnerability during the very early postnatal period, when its effects may have been confused with effects of prenatal exposures, in earlier research.
 Researchers often measure toxin levels in umbilical cord blood and/or breast milk and/or in the atmosphere at approximate time of birth and see those as indications of prenatal exposures, not mentioning that those are also indications of far greater exposures to those same toxins that take place right after birth via breastfeeding. (see Section 1.c).
 Or they see signs of something having gone wrong during a specific brain development process that is known to “mostly” take place before birth (such as migration of brain cells); no mention is made of the fact that those same processes are also known to substantially continue after birth, especially in the autism-implicated cerebellum,42 and at a time when exposures to developmental toxins are far higher than before birth.